Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Which Countries Celebrate Navroz?

-Navroz is the celebration that marks the beginning of spring or a new year.
-On March 21st, Navroz was celebrated by countries like Afghanistan, Azerbaijan, Iran, Iraq, Tajikistan, Uzbekistan, Kyrgyzstan, Kazakhstan, Pakistan, Turkey, and Turkmenistan.
+Navroz is a celebration marking the beginning of spring or a new year.
+On March 21st, it was celebrated by countries such as Afghanistan, Azerbaijan, Iran, Iraq, Tajikistan, Uzbekistan, Kyrgyzstan, Kazakhstan, Pakistan, Turkey, and Turkmenistan.

 In India, they will celebrate the Parsi New Year on August 16th, according to the Shahenshahi calendar.